HotelQuickly/WeAreHiring/README.md

 **Friday pizza** - we're buying pizza for everyone on Friday.
 Happy hour!

-**Bi-weekly party** - we're organizing parties every 2 weeks and will chip-in
+**Monthly party** - we're organizing parties every 2 weeks and will chip-in

 **Hotel vouchers** - arrived to Bangkok and have nowhere to sleep?
 We'll provide you vouchers for a few days